whiplashomega/elthelas2/dev/html/content/campaigns/book4/chapter1.md

     </p>
     <h4>The Camp</h4>
     <p>
-      The raiders' camp is currently populated by the squad leader, an Orc Blade of Ilneval, 2 regular Orcs, a hobgoblin and a Worg.
+      The raiders' camp is currently populated by the squad leader, <a href="/runner/orcbladeofilneval&orc&hobgoblin&hobgoblin&worg" target="_blank">an Orc Blade of Ilneval, 1 regular Orc, 2 hobgoblins and a Worg</a>.
 The hobgoblin and one of the orcs are keeping an eye on the stolen livestock, about half of which still remain.
 There are 5 two-man tents as well as one large tent used by the leader.
-The remaining 2 orcs, 2 hobgoblins, goblin, and worg are currently traveling to the central raiding base to deliver the other missing livestock.
+The remaining 3 orcs, hobgoblin, goblin, and worg are currently traveling to the central raiding base to deliver the other missing livestock.
     </p>
     <p>
       If any of the raiders detect the players they will immediately raise the alarm and attack.
 The worg will follow the orders of any of the orcs or the hobgoblin.